Localization and topological transitions in generalized non-Hermitian SSH models: Phase diagram

-We diagonalize the eigenfunction in Eq. (\ref{the eigenvalue problem}) numerically to obtain the OBC spectra shown in Fig. \ref{energy_spectra} (a$ _{1}$) and PBC spectra in Fig. (b$_{1}$) respectively.
-In the numerical analysis, $t_{2}$ is set to be a unit parameter and other parameters are $t_{3}=0.8 $, $\alpha=0.4$ and $\gamma _{2}=\gamma _{3}=\gamma =1/3$.
+The OBC spectra shown in Fig. \ref{energy_spectra} (a$_{1}$) and PBC spectra in Fig. (b$_{1}$) respectively.
+In the numerical analysis, $t_{2}$ is set to be a unit parameter and other parameters are $t_{3}=0.8$, $\alpha =0.4$ and $ \gamma _{2}=\gamma _{3}=\gamma =1/3$.
 Comparing the two energy spectra, the zero-energy states are found in the OBC and PBC chains.
-To estimate the topological phase transition, we plot semilog of the lowest $|E_{n}^{2}|$ of the two spectra in Fig. \ref{energy_spectra} (a$_{2}$) and (b$_{2}$) under the two kinds of boundary conditions.
-It finds that the open/close of the gap in Fig. \ref{energy_spectra} (b$_{2}$) is accompanied by the emerging of zero-energy in Fig. \ref{energy_spectra} (a$ _{2}$).
+To estimate the topological phase transitions, we plot semilog of the lowest $|E_{n}^{2}|$ of the two spectra in Fig. \ref {energy_spectra} (a$_{2}$) and (b$_{2}$) under the two kinds of boundary conditions.
+It finds that the open/close of the gap in Fig. \ref {energy_spectra} (b$_{2}$) is accompanied by the emerging of zero-energy in Fig. \ref{energy_spectra} (a$_{2}$).
 Hence, the dip of the energy in Fig. \ref{energy_spectra} (b$_{2}$) can be taken as an indicator to characterize the topological phase transition of the model.
+The first transition point in Fig. \ref{energy_spectra} (a$_{1}$) is consistent with the prediction by the formula $V_{\text{T},-}=\tau _{-}e^{-\alpha}=\left( t_{2}-\gamma \right) e^{-\alpha}=0.4469$.
+However, the second transition point $V_{\text{T},+}=\tau _{+}e^{-\alpha}=\left( t_{2}+\gamma \right) e^{-\alpha}=0.8938$ don't accompany the gap closing of the OBC spectra in Fig. \ref{energy_spectra} (a$_{1}$), and the small dip appears in the PBC energy spectra in Fig. \ref{energy_spectra} (b$_{2}$).
+As previously pointed out, with increasing the disorder intensity $V$ across $V_{\text{T},-}$, the nontrivial edge state is destroyed.
+Further increasing the disorder intensity $V$ across $V_{\text{T},+}$, the system has been in the topological trivial phase.
+As a result, the topological transition point is $ V_{\text{T},-}$.
+We will see that the dip near $V_{\text{T},+}$ is related to the Anderson transition.